Wow, that was really good.

 “I think the challenge is in the competition space.
 How do you action the information environment in great power competition?
 And to me, I think it starts with definining the measurable objectives you want to get after, [and then] define what success looks like in the information environment.”Lt.
 Gen. Lori Reynolds (emphasis mine)

 This is so important.
 Too often, success in the IE is amorphous.
 “I know it when I’ll see it.”
 IO professionals need to have conversations with their commanders and build a shared understanding of “what success looks like in the IE.” Is it the adversary getting smeared by the public?
-Is it a partner force highlighting their own success?
+Is it a partner force highlighting its own success?
 Is it praise for government institutions?
 Having an understanding of what success looks like is paramount – otherwise it is likely you will miss the good stuff if it happens, or find yourself chasing tweets and counting ‘likes.’

 “Understanding information operations in the 21st century is impossible without first understanding information operations in the 20th century.
 Although they happen in a different technological environment, the logic, and sometimes the dynamics have not changed.
 So for example, the temptation to overstate effects, is a large one.”Dr. Thomas Rid